Collared and non-collared manifold boundaries: Theorems

-\begin{thm}[{\cite[Theorems 5.1.9, 5.2.6, 5.2.8 \& Exercice 5.2.A]{Engelking}, for instance}] \ \\ (a) If $X$ is a paracompact $T_1$ space and $\mathcal{U}$ is a cover of $X$, then $X$ is a normal space and there is a partition of unity subordinate to $\mathcal{U}$. \\ (b) If $\mathcal{U}$ is a locally finite cover of a normal space $X$, then there is a partition of unity subordinate to $\mathcal{U}$.\\ (c) A normal space is countably paracompact iff it is countably metacompact iff its product with $[0,1]$ is normal iff its product with $\R$ is normal. \end{thm}
+\begin{thm}[{\cite[Remark 5.1.7, Theorems 5.1.9, 5.2.6, 5.2.8 \& Exercise 5.2.A]{Engelking}, for instance}] \ \\ (a) If $X$ is a paracompact Hausdorff space and $\mathcal{U}$ is a cover of $X$, then $X$ is a normal space and there is a partition of unity subordinate to $\mathcal{U}$. \\ (b) If~ $\mathcal{U}$ is a locally finite cover of a normal space $X$, then there is a partition of unity subordinate to $\mathcal{U}$.\\ (c) A normal space is countably paracompact iff it is countably metacompact iff its product with $[0,1]$ is normal iff its product with $\R$ is normal.\\ (d) If $\{U_\alpha\,:\,\alpha\in\kappa\}$ is a cover of a paracompact space $X$, there is a locally finite refinement $\{V_\alpha\,:\,\alpha\in\kappa\}$ such that $\wb{V_\alpha}\subset U_\alpha$ for each $\alpha\in\kappa$. \end{thm}